EmoUsedHM01/Sellswords-Updated/README.md

 - Unpredictible Attacker

-Confound your foes with deceptive strikes.When attacking a target, you follow-up with a quick attack that deals 20% total damage of the initial attack.
+Confound your foes with deceptive strikes.
+When attacking a target, you follow-up with a quick attack that deals 20% total damage of the initial attack.

 - The Ace of Aces

-Boom, headshot.When using ranged weapons, gain a bonus +5% chance to hit the head.
+Boom, headshot.
+When using ranged weapons, gain a bonus +5% chance to hit the head.
 Additionally, for every ranged enemy that you kill, gain a permanent +1% to that chance.

 - Battleheart

-Wade into the thick of battle, dodging blades from behind and above, aware of all around you during the heat of battle.Being surrounded no longer affects this character's defences at all.
+Wade into the thick of battle, dodging blades from behind and above, aware of all around you during the heat of battle.
+Being surrounded no longer affects this character's defences at all.
 Upgraded version of Underdog, immune to Backstabber.
 Also prevents moral checks upon enemies entering your Zone of Control.

 - Evasive Maneuvers

-Increased reaction speed helps you avoid being inflicted by negative effects.Most Negative effects will have a seperate roll against your Ranged Defense before applying to you.
+Increased reaction speed helps you avoid being inflicted by negative effects.
+Most Negative effects will have a seperate roll against your Ranged Defense before applying to you.
 These Negative effect include: Charm, Hexed, Bleeding, Dazed, Disarmed, Distracted, Poisons, Horrified, Insect Swarm, Baffled, Staggered, Stunned, Withered, and Netted.